ucam-department-of-psychiatry/crate/docs/source/anonymisation/data_dictionary.rst

                         (such as a relative).
 The scrubber should recursively include THAT patient's identifying information as
                         third-party information for THIS patient.

+                        Fields marked thus, if included in the destination database (see :ref:`decision <dd_decision>`), are
+                        automatically hashed with the "primary" PID hasher, allowing you to link connected records in the research database.
+You cannot specify another :ref:`alter_method
+                        <dd_alter_method>`.

 ======================= =======================================================